-Reg.15.101 Title
+Reg.15.101 Title and Authority

-The following rules and regulations of the Arkansas Pollution Control and Ecology Commission, adopted pursuant to the Arkansas Open-Cut Land Reclamation Act (Act 827 of 1991, as amended) and the Arkansas Water and Air Pollution Control Act (Act 472 of 1949, as amended) shall be known as "The Arkansas Open-Cut Mining and Land Reclamation Code" (Code).
+The following rules and regulations of the Arkansas Pollution Control and Ecology Commission are promulgated pursuant to the authority of the Arkansas Open-Cut Land Reclamation Act (Act 827 of 1991, as amended) and the Arkansas Water and Air Pollution Control Act (Act 472 of 1949, as amended).
+This Regulation shall be known as Arkansas Pollution Control and Ecology Commission Regulation Number 15: Arkansas Open-Cut Mining and Land Reclamation" and may be referred to herein as "Regulation".